UP-NFTVehicles/nftvehicle/README.md

   - testingScripts/

 ## Install
-The next table illustrates the platforms where was already installed and tested succesfully the proofs:
+The next table illustrates the platforms that were already installed and tested the proofs successfully:

 Operating System     |      Hardware characteristics                                                                   | Installed
 -----------------    | ------------------------------------                                                            | ---------